 A tailored curriculum and NYC course options

 Emily’s overview of Johnson’s two-year MBA program touched on immersions, campus options, career outcomes, and the admissions and application process.
-The program is unique in that it wants to make sure that participants get a solid foundation in business, but also are able to customize their experience.
+The program is unique in that it wants to make sure that participants get a solid foundation in business, but also can customize their experience.
 Each student is required to choose one of seven immersions, which are specializations that offer intense hands-on experience under real business conditions.
-Another differentiator of the Johnson MBA are the Leadership programs, which represent a range of workshops and activities designed to train leaders to have “competence, character, compassion, and courage.”
+Another differentiator of the Johnson MBA is the Leadership programs, which represent a range of workshops and activities designed to train leaders to have “competence, character, compassion, and courage.”
 The graduate business school is based in Ithaca, the Finger Lakes region of New York, but there are options to study in New York City as well.

 “Johnson just felt like home”

 Emily then turned it over to Rahul, who started by underscoring the value of the community at Johnson: